 For landing pages, use A/B testing tools such as Google Optimize, Unbounce, or Instapage to create multiple versions.
 Customize each based on hypotheses from audience insights and ensure clear calls to action.
 This methodical approach helps identify the most effective ad and landing page combinations, optimizing campaigns for better engagement and conversions.

-4. Set Up Your A/B Test
+4. Set Up Your A/B Google Ads Test

 Begin by accessing your campaign or ad group, selecting the ad to test, and creating new variations with different headlines, descriptions, or visuals.
-Enable ad rotation settings to evenly distribute traffic across variations, ensuring fair testing conditions.
+Enable ad rotation settings to evenly distribute traffic across variations, ensuring fair ad copy testing Google Ads conditions.
 For landing pages, utilize testing tools to evenly distribute traffic between different versions.
 Define clear conversion goals such as form submissions, purchases, or sign-ups, and track relevant metrics to evaluate each variation’s effectiveness in driving desired actions.
 This structured approach allows marketers to gather valuable insights and refine their Google Ads campaigns for improved outcomes.

 5. Run Your Experiment